COMESA: THE DYNAMIC FUTURE

 The Common Market for Eastern and Southern Africa (COMESA) is Africa’s largest Regional Economic Community.
 The region is rich in natural resources – mineral, agricultural and energy – as well as in the youth of its population and the intensity of the desire of its peoples to succeed in growing their economies to match the living standards of the most industrialised nations.
 The world has been expanding its links with COMESA, where rates of return on investment have been higher than in any other part of the world.

-COMESA comprises 19 Member States: Burundi, Comoros, DR Congo, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Swaziland, Uganda, Zambia, and Zimbabwe.
+COMESA comprises 19 Member States: Burundi, Comoros, DR Congo, Djibouti, Egypt, Eritrea, Ethiopia, Eswatini, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Uganda, Zambia, and Zimbabwe.

 Investors operating in the COMESA region benefit from its ease of doing business, governments that are responsive to investor needs, cost-effective workforce, huge market and good quality of life.